arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 ```

 ### Knowledge Check 2
-A quiz!
-One question on add/commit order, one question on good commit messages.

 Which sequence of commands would track the changes you made to `myFile.txt`?
 *figure out how to have options be code blocks*